Flughafen station

 Flughafen station is a Nuremberg U-Bahn station, located on the U2, serving Nuremberg Airport.
 Since 2008 when Berlin Tempelhof Airport shut down, Nuremberg has been the only city in Germany whose airport is connected to the subway network.

-Located 7 km (5 miles) north of Nuremberg, the U2 transports passengers to/from Nürnberg Hauptbahnhof within 12 minutes.
+Located 7 km (5 miles) north of central Nuremberg, the U2 transports passengers to/from Nürnberg Hauptbahnhof within 12 minutes.
 Besides serving the airport, the station is also an interchange point for buses with line 30 going on to Erlangen, serving the technological faculty of the University of Erlangen–Nuremberg and line 33 serving Fürth main station.
 Both those lines serve the tram interchange point "am Wegfeld" along line 4.

 Infrastructure

 The station is just in front of the terminal building of Nuremberg airport with two elevators and three escalators providing easy access.
 It is closer to the entrance than any of the parking lots.
 There is a bus stop to the south of the station served by bus lines 30 and 33 during the day as well as the night bus line N12 (Flughafen-Hauptbahnhof) operating on nights before public holidays and nights from Friday to Saturday as well as Saturday to Sunday.
 In the case of construction or other shutdown rail replacement bus service is also offered from the aforementioned bus stop.
 The subway station has two tracks, but in normal operations only the northern track is used for passenger service.